andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 However, notable to highlight is that not all participants experience similar outcomes following physical activity, in particular to if it in fact leads to immediate productivity.

-On one hand, exercises like swimming and JAMBOX signalise potential for increasing productivity, however, these results were based on a single participant and should be interpreted with caution.
+On one hand, exercises like swimming and JAMBOX signalise potential for increased productivity, however, these results were based on a single participant and should be interpreted with caution.
 On the other hand, Calisthenics and weightlifting demonstrate slightly lower average productivity scores, but were supported by a larger and more reliable sample size.

 Although no large differences were detected, exercise frequency shows a slightly favourable outcome in increased productivity for students who exercise daily, seven to nine hours per week.